PIMs for Training Programs

-* The Hepatitis C, HIV and Colonoscopy modules do not include a patient survey.
-Visit the PIM Demonstration, select a PIM from the list, and select Requirements from the Main Menu to review data collection guidelines for training programs.
+* The HIV and Colonoscopy modules do not include a patient survey.
+Visit PIM Assessment ABIM Activities to review data collection guidelines for training programs.

 After data are submitted to ABIM, an aggregate report is provided to the group to guide development and implementation of a quality improvement exercise for one or more aspects of the practice.
 The Quality Improvement portion of the PIM consists of the following steps:

-- Review the summary report to develop a quality improvement plan for each PIM.
+- Review the summary report to develop a quality improvement plan for one performance measure.

 Institutional Review Board